Are we afraid of the menu? (or Confessions of an F&I Manager’s fear of the Menu)

 If you are not using the menu 100% of the time or embracing the menu concept, you are leaving opportunity on the table.
 The menu will provide your customer with a more pleasant experience and an easier way for you to promote your products.
 Oh, you will also notice a more profitable department as well, when you use the menu.

 Rick Wise is a F&I Development Consultant who to this day works the F&I Desk or what we use to call “the box”.
-He enjoys a good discussion over the value of the menu system vs. the up sell approach.
+He enjoys a good discussion over the value of the menu system vs. the bump up approach.
 Rick can be reached at 404.217.2233